Physical Address

 Hite is one of the largest breweries in South Korea, with 20% market share.
 It was founded by Korean expatriates who worked in beer production in Europe.
 Today, Hite is an international company with offices located in Seoul (Republic of Korea).

 Hite is well-known for its Lite line of beers, which are popular among young people.
-Some of the most popular drinks at Hite include Ginger lemonade and Berrybeereggar.
 Each drink contains unique ingredients and flavoring that makes them stand out from other beverages.

 Lately, Hite has focused more on marketinging their fruit brews to women.
 They have partnered with non-profit organizations that work to educate girls and encourage gender equality.
 One of these brands is Rosie, a plum cider flavored alcoholic beverage.